MaxHalford/eaopt/README.md

 ## Dependencies

-You can see the list of dependencies [here](https://godoc.org/github.com/MaxHalford/gago?imports) and a graph view [here](https://godoc.org/github.com/MaxHalford/gago?import-graph).
+You can see the list of dependencies [here](https://godoc.org/github.com/MaxHalford/gago?imports) and the graph view [here](https://godoc.org/github.com/MaxHalford/gago?import-graph).
 Here is the list of external dependencies:

 - [golang.org/x/sync/errgroup](https://godoc.org/golang.org/x/sync/errgroup)

 ## License

 The MIT License (MIT).
-Please see the [license file](LICENSE) for more information.
+Please see the [LICENSE file](LICENSE) for more information.